Demo vs production

 The demo ends at the call.
 The paid product wraps the call with the manager loop that actually changes rep behavior — pre-call brief, line-anchored coach view, Monday 1:1 prep email.

-07 — Procurement
+07 — Security review

 The demo has no contract behind it.
 The paid product comes with the paper your security and legal teams will ask for the day after the kickoff call.